leanprover-community/blog/posts/between-web-developer-and-perelman.md

 $A$ does not mean how abstract a problem is.
 It means the difficulty of finding or revising its representation.
 Height and color encode $R$; the $3\times3$ grid divides the displayed patch into nine notional regions.

-The figure shows a local patch of the surface in the original coordinates of the chosen calibration.
+Figure 1 shows a local patch of the surface in the original coordinates of the chosen calibration.
 This is why negative values appear on the axes.
 They have no independent substantive meaning: $C$, $A$, and $R$ are latent indices here, with no natural origin or physical units.

 Negative axis values therefore indicate position relative to the chosen baseline; they do not mean negative structural complexity or negative conceptual abstraction demand.